timescale/docs/timescaledb/getting-started/create-hypertable.md

 SELECT create_hypertable('stocks_real_time','time');
 ```

-When you create a hypertable partitioned on time, TimescaleDB automatically creates an
+When you create a hypertable, it is automatically partitioned on time.
+Also, TimescaleDB automatically creates an
 index on the time column.
 However, you'll often filter your time-series data on other
 columns as well.
-Using indexes appropriately will help your queries perform better.
+Using indexes appropriately helps your queries perform better.

-Since we will often be querying the stock trade data by the company symbol, we should add
+Because you will often be querying the stock trade data by the company symbol, you should add
 an index for it.
-We'll include the time column because time-series data often looks for
+Include the time column because time-series data often looks for
 data in a specific period of time.

 ```sql